formabble/releases/docs/details/shards/GFX/Mesh.md

 - The `Shader.ReadInput` shard can be used to read the values assigned to the strings specified in the `Layout` parameter. `Shader.ReadInput(Name: "texCoord0")` for example will read the texture coordinates of the current vertex set to texCoord0.

-- The sequence of indeces in the `Indeces` key of the input table will be used to draw the triangles that will make up the mesh, with each set of three indeces representing a single triangle.
+- The sequence of indices in the `Indices` key of the input table will be used to draw the triangles that will make up the mesh, with each set of three indices representing a single triangle.

 - Consider the following example:
   ```shards